skypjack/entt/docs/md/entity.md

 }
 ```

-As already shown, if in doubt about whether or not an entity has one or more
+The `has` member function may also be useful if in doubt about whether or not an
-components, the `has` member function template may be useful:
+entity has one or more components:

 ```cpp
 bool b = registry.has<position, velocity>(entity);
 ```

-On the other side, if the goal is to delete a single component, the `remove`
+If the goal is to delete a single component from an entity that owns it, the
-member function template is the way to go when it's certain that the entity owns
+`remove` member function template is the way to go:
-a copy of the component:

 ```cpp
 registry.remove<position>(entity);
 ```

+When in doubt whether the entity owns the component or not, use the `reset`
-Otherwise consider to use the `reset` member function.
-It behaves similarly to
+member function instead.
+It behaves similarly to `remove` but it discards the
-`remove` but with a strictly defined behavior (and a performance penalty is the
-price to pay for this).
-In particular it removes the component if and only if it
-exists, otherwise it returns safely to the caller:
+component if and only if it exists, otherwise it returns safely to the caller:

 ```cpp
 registry.reset<position>(entity);